Load Balancer Headers

 https.
 For example:

 Identifies the client's IP address.
-For the Load Balancing service, the "client" is the last remote peer.
+For the Load Balancer service, the "client" is the last remote peer.

 Your load balancer intercepts traffic between the client and your server.
 Your server's access logs, therefore, include only the load balancer's IP address.
 The